Vis-halG/Frontend-Interview/README.md

 JSX is a syntax extension for JavaScript used in React to write HTML-like code inside JavaScript.
 It makes UI code more readable, allows combining logic and markup in one place.
 ***

+###  4.React:- What is Virtual DOM in React?
+The Virtual DOM is a lightweight copy of the real DOM that React keeps in memory.
+When something changes in the app, React first updates the Virtual DOM instead of updating the real DOM directly.
+React then compares the new Virtual DOM with the old one and updates only the changed parts in the real DOM.
+This makes the application faster and more efficient.
 ***

 ***